What is business intelligence (BI)?

 - Gain and maintain competitive advantage.
-With timely BI, organizations can quickly identify and act on new trends and opportunities.
+With timely BI, organisations can quickly identify and act on new trends and opportunities.
 They can also assess their own capabilities, strengths, and weaknesses compared to competitors and use that information to their advantage.

 - Measure and track performance.
 BI dashboards make it easy to monitor key performance indicators (KPIs), track progress against targets, and set alerts to know where and when to focus improvement initiatives.

 - Spot issues so they can be resolved.
-With BI, users can detect potential business problems before they cause financial harm – such as manufacturing or distribution bottlenecks, upward trends in customer churn, rising labor costs, and more.
+With BI, users can detect potential business problems before they cause financial harm – such as manufacturing or distribution bottlenecks, upward trends in customer churn, rising labour costs, and more.

 - Operate more efficiently.
-Business intelligence systems allow everyone to spend less time hunting down information, analyzing data, and generating reports.
+Business intelligence systems allow everyone to spend less time hunting down information, analysing data, and generating reports.
 They can also identify areas of overlap, duplication, or inefficiencies across departments or subsidiaries in order to streamline operations.

 - Make data and reporting accessible to everyone.
 BI software offers intuitive interfaces, drag-and-drop reports, and role-based dashboards that team members can use themselves – without the need for coding or other technical skills.